Castor Beans: Surprising Benefits & Properties Explained

 Castor Oil Plants

 Ricinus communis L., commonly called castor-oil plant or castor bean is a native to the tropical regions of Africa, especially to the southeastern Mediterranean basin of Eastern Africa.
 Today, almost all the warm parts of the world contribute to the production of castor oil.
 Amongst the countries, lying in the warm zone, India, China and Brazil contribute the greatest for the cultivation of castor-oil plants and castor oil.
 Castor oil used for pharmaceutical and industries purposes comes from the ripe seeds of the plants.
-The oil-rich seeds are highly poisonous and are rich with ricin, which is one of the most toxic substances.
+The oil-rich castor bean seeds are highly poisonous and are rich with ricin, which is one of the most toxic substances.
 Hence, the consumption and chewing of the seeds is fatal.

 The castor-oil plant when grown in the tropics might reach a height about 10-13 meters or 30 to 40 feet.
 Grown as annual plants in the temperate zones, the plants reach at a height of 1.5 to 2.5 meters (4.9 to 8 feet) in a single season.
 The plants have giant twelve lobbed fanlike leaves.
 The bristly spine clustered fruits of the plant vary in color from bronze to red.
 Although attractive, the cultivators remove the fruits before they mature due to the mottled bean like seeds having high concentration of ricin.
 Besides ricin, the castor beans contain some allergenic proteins.
 However, the castor oil manufacturers in India process and refine the castor oil.
 Processed and refined castor oil is free from all allergenic substances making it safe for using in pharmaceutical applications.